-Mental health resources are available for currentlyappointed UBC Postdoctoral Fellows through the Employee and Family Assistance Program (EFAP).
-This confidential and voluntary counselling support service, provided through LifeWorks, is available in multiple languages and formats, and counsellors can help with a range of issues including stress, depression, anxiety, and relationship issues.
-The LifeWorks Care Access Centre is available 24 hours a day, seven days a week at 1-800-387-4765 or through https://ubc.lifeworks.com/.
+Mental health resources are available for currently-appointed UBC Postdoctoral Fellows through the Employee and Family Assistance Program (EFAP).
+This confidential and voluntary counselling support service, provided through TELUS Health, is available in multiple languages and formats, and counsellors can help with a range of issues including stress, depression, anxiety, and relationship issues.
+TELUS Health One is available 24 hours a day, seven days a week at 1-866-424-0770 or through http://one.telushealth.com.